Setup a new node

 Setting up the storage should be the very first thing to do when setupping a new node as it contains useful scripts that will help you setup every other component.

-The storage nodes are currently node127
+The storage nodes are currently node127 and node128, which shared directories are data1 and data2 respectively.

-These directories are exported using nfs
+These directories are exported using nfs.

-on a new node, you can do the following:
+To install nfs on a new node, you can do the following:

 - install

-if it isn't already installed: - Create the new folders to mount:
+nfsif it isn't already installed: - Create the new folders to mount:

 - Edit the

-file by adding the following lines: - Reload
+/etc/fstabfile by adding the following lines: - Reload

-with the following command:
+/etc/fstabwith the following command:

-If everything went right, at the next login you should boot up into the shared /home/<user>
+If everything went right, at the next login you should boot up into the shared /home/<user>.

 Update the OS¶